Mumble-SRL/MBAdminSwift/Readme.md

 You can upload media in 2 ways:

 - Uploading images, giving them names.
 In that case images will be converted in `jpg` (you can specify the compression quality).
-- Upload files with their URL
+- Uploading files with their URL.

 To upload an image or multiple images: